 An 'expected credit loss' (ECL) model applies to financial assets measured at amortized cost, contract assets and debt investments at FVOCI, but not to investments in equity instruments.
-The Corporation's financial assets are measured at amortized cost and subject to the ECL model.
-The adoption of the ECL impairment model had a negligible impact on the carrying amounts of the Company's financial assets on the transition date given that receivables are current and have minimal level of default.
+The Company's financial assets are measured at amortized cost and subject to the ECL model.